 When key_mpp_mpi is active in the code, the computational domain is divided into rectangles that are attributed each to a different processor.
 The open boundary code is "mpp-compatible" up to a certain point.
-The radiation algorithm will not work if there is a mpp subdomain boundary parallel to the open boundary at the index of the boundary, or the grid point after (outside), or three grid points before (inside).
-On the other hand, there is no problem if a mpp subdomain boundary cuts the open boundary perpendicularly.
-Those geometry constraints must be checked by the user (there is no safeguard in the code).
-The general principle for the open boundary mpp code is that loops over the open boundaries are performed on local indices (nie0, nie1, nje0, nje1 for the eastern boundary for instance) that are initialized in module obc_ini.F90.
+The radiation algorithm will not work if there is an mpp subdomain boundary parallel to the open boundary at the index of the boundary, or the grid point after (outside), or three grid points before (inside).
+On the other hand, there is no problem if an mpp subdomain boundary cuts the open boundary perpendicularly.
+These geometrical limitations must be checked for by the user (there is no safeguard in the code).
+The general principle for the open boundary mpp code is that loops over the open boundaries not sure what this means are performed on local indices (nie0, nie1, nje0, nje1 for an eastern boundary for instance) that are initialized in module obc_ini.F90.
 Those indices have relevant values on the processors that contain a segment of an open boundary.
 For processors that do not include an open boundary segment, the indices are such that the calculations within the loops are not performed.

-Arrays of climatological data that are read in files are seen by all processors and have the same dimensions for all (for instance, for the eastern boundary, uedta(jpjglo,jpk,2)).
+Arrays of climatological data that are read from files are seen by all processors and have the same dimensions for all (for instance, for the eastern boundary, uedta(jpjglo,jpk,2)).
 On the other hand, the arrays for the calculation of radiation are local to each processor (uebnd(jpj,jpk,3,3) for instance).
-This allowed to spare memory in the CLIPPER model, where the eastern boundary crossed 8 processors so that jpj was must smaller than (jpjef-jpjed+1).
+This allowed the CLIPPER model for example, to save on memory where the eastern boundary crossed 8 processors so that jpj was much smaller than (jpjef-jpjed+1).